mr-js/msm/README.md

  ![msm](/images/msm.png)

  ## Remarks

+ > [!NOTE]
- You can specify the path list in the ini-file directly during program execution (just press the "Switch" button to update) worspaces and paths.
+ > You can specify the path list in the ini-file directly during program execution (just press the "Switch" button to update) worspaces and paths.

+> [!Important]
+> 25.01.2025 Security update for compatibility with Flask 3.1.0